It wasn't a golf game, it was a golf simulator

 Let me tell you about ...

-Access Software, Inc. was an American video game developer based in Salt Lake City, Utah.
-Founded in November 1982 by Bruce Carver and Chris Jones, the company created many popular and award-winning games.
-Check out below presentation showing you the remarkable people and unique ways how they created their state-of-the-art graphics.
+Access Software, Inc. was an American video game developer headquartered in Salt Lake City, Utah.
+Founded in November 1982 by Bruce Carver and Chris Jones, the company became known for creating numerous popular and award-winning games.
+Below, you'll find a presentation showcasing the talented individuals behind Access Software and the innovative techniques they used to develop their state-of-the-art graphics.

 Latest stories and gossip